solita/solita.github.com/_posts/2025-11-18-speed-up-node-data-processing.md

 Going back to our previous example, what we actually want to do is to run multiple file write operations in parallel and in the background, but avoid running _too many_ to cause high memory peaks. **p-limit** solves this for us by allowing to specify the maximum number of concurrently run promises.

-The right amount concurrent operations depends on the use case and the capability of the underlying hardware.
+The right amount of concurrent operations depends on the use case and the capability of the underlying hardware.
 I would suggest beginning with a value of 2-6 and finding the sweet spot manually by testing with real-world data.

 Let's take a look at how to use **p-limit**, first doing it **incorrectly**.